 - Advanced Opportunity Fellowship (AOF): This fellowship is awarded to highly qualified underrepresented students.
 To be considered for AOF funding, prospective students must be new to the Graduate School and be admissible to a graduate program at the University of Wisconsin-Madison.
 For further information: https://grad.wisc.edu/diversity/.

 - Project Assistantships.
-Availability of PAship vary from one year to another, depending on the types of projects the departmental faculty are engaged in.
+Availability of PAship varies from one year to another, depending on the types of projects the departmental faculty are engaged in.
 PAs assist faculty members’ research projects and/or respond to some programmatic needs of the department and other campus units.

 - Teaching Assistantships.
-Availability and types of TAship vary from one year to another, depending on the department’s curricular needs and the student enrollment.
+Availability and types of TAship vary from one year to another, depending on the department’s curricular needs and student enrollment.
 TAs will support a number of our language and culture courses, typically team-teaching with faculty members.
 If you are interested in being a teaching assistant in our language programs, you must submit the TA application and necessary materials (1-2 page written autobiography that refers to your prior teaching experience, letter of recommendation that speaks to your teaching experience, video recording of your teaching, if available) through the Graduate School application system by January 10.

 - Institute for Regional and International Studies (IRIS) Awards Office: IRIS manages its own funding opportunities (Scott Kloeck-Jenson Fellowships, IRIS Graduate Fieldwork Awards, Incubator Grants), coordinates the campus component of a number of external programs (Boren Fellowships, Fulbright US Student Program, Fulbright-Hays DDRA, Luce Scholars Program), assists students, faculty, and staff in exploring funding options, and much more.
 Visit: https://iris.wisc.edu/funding/ for more information on awards.
 Contact Mark Lilleleht, Assistant Director for Awards, with questions at awards@iris.wisc.edu & 608-265-6070.